 Food/Drink TOTAL: $119.43

-While there are a few things to do in Houston, its not quite as jam-packed with activities and landmarks as other cities.
+While there are a few things to do in Houston on a budget, its not quite as jam-packed with activities and landmarks as other cities.
 I did manage to get a few good days in.

 FREE: Exploring Montrose